Stevenfavour/Linuxfundametal0/README12.md

 ![](./Img12/B7.png)

-Save the changes and re upload the .sh file into the bucket.
+Save the changes and re-upload the .sh file into the bucket.

 ![](./Img12/B8.png)